anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter04.md

 At the time of writing, the CI description file is hosted in Functest and only runs the containers listed in RM/RA-1 Requirements.
-It will be completed by the next CNTT mandatory test cases and then a new CI description file will be proposed in CIRV tree.
+It will be completed by the next Anuket mandatory test cases and then a new CI description file will be proposed in CIRV tree.

 Please note the next two points depending on the GNU/Linux distributions and